santiagohermo/santiagohermo.github.io/_pages/teaching.md

   - 2 week course covering an introduction to Game Theory and Behavioral Economics.<br><br>

 - 2015-2017. _Methodology of the Social Sciences_.
 Universidad de Buenos Aires.
-  - First-year undergraduate course covering an introduction to the scientific method, with an emphasis on rconomics.<br><br>
+  - First-year undergraduate course covering an introduction to the scientific method, with an emphasis on Economics.<br><br>